Meet the team

 Clientele: Adult Population (18 years and older)

 Margaret is a clinical psychologist with more than 25 years experience.
-She has worked for more than 10 years in the Inner West in both private practice and as a senior psychologist at North Western Mental Health and The Royal Melbourne Hospital.
+She has worked for more than 15 years in the Inner West in both private practice and as an Area Senior psychologist and Psychology Advisor at North Western Mental Health and Psychology Manager at the The Royal Melbourne Hospital.
 With a background in school psychology and public health she brings developmental and clinical perspectives to the treatment and management of a range of problems that people commonly present with to GPs and private psychiatrists.
 Her clinical experience involves: working with people recovering from major mental illness; mood and anxiety disorders as a primary diagnosis or as co morbid disorders associated with chronic illness or pain disorders; adjustment to and management of health conditions and life crises.
+Margaret also works with people with chronic pain and trauma.

 Margaret is experienced in assessment to clarify diagnosis and for individual treatment planning.
 Interventions are planned and delivered in a collaborative relationship with the client, guided by current best practice principles.

-Where client are presenting with current substance abuse disorders, a history of violence or where bulk billing is requested, telephone discussion with the referrer prior to referral is essential.
+Where clients are presenting with current substance abuse disorders or a history of violence telephone contact from the referrer prior to the referral being accepted is essential.

 Ann has been practicing as a Psychologist for over 17 years and has been helping couples for more than 10 years.
 Ann is passionate about helping people find their sense of identity and improve their overall connections to others.
 Ann believes that the relationship between the client and the Psychologist is the most important element to successful therapy and she brings to her work respect, openness, honesty and empathy.